Commit past tense

 • Is it a crime to commit suicide?
 (Present Simple)

-Along with commit, words are popular protect and disappoint.
+Along with commit, words are popular encourage and hand out.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.